ZachG1235/escapekit_parser/README.md

 * Open Rates
     * Based off of the previously generated output json file in `Output Folder Path`, a table is created with escape rates for each room and each game master.
 * Open File
-    * Based off of the previously generated output json file in `Output Folder Path`, a list of each group is given with a hyperlink to it's corresponding EscapeKit group.
+    * Based off of the previously generated output json file in `Output Folder Path`, a scrollable list of each group is given with a hyperlink to it's corresponding EscapeKit group.

 #### **Setting Buttons**
 * Save Current Settings